Building MCP PyExec: Secure Python Execution Server with Docker & Authentication

 5. Database Design: OAuth-specific schema patterns and relationships

-The implementation serves as both a functional authentication server for the MCP ecosystem and an educational reference for OAuth 2.0 implementation details.
+The implementation serves as both a functional authentication server for the MCP PyExec project and an educational reference for OAuth 2.0 implementation with MCP integration.

 Component 3: MCP PyExec Client